artainmo/DevOps/cloud/README.md

 Amazon ElastiCache is used for managed Redis or Memcached databases.
 Those databases are cache-based.
 Caches have low latency but smaller storage capacity.
 Thus ElastiCache is fast but of smaller capacity like a RAM in a computer.

+DynamoDB is a managed, NoSQL, highly-available database with replication across 3 AZs.
+It is a serverless database because AWS doesn't need to provision any servers.
+It can scale automatically and has low retrieval latency.
+It is a key-value database.<br>
+DynamoDB Accelerator (DAX) is a managed cache for DynamoDB.
+Thus as it uses cache it is 10X faster.<br>
+DynamoDB Global Tables make a DynamoDB table accessible with low latency in multiple regions.

+Redshift is a database type based on PostgreSQL that is in a warehouse.
+It is not used for online transaction processing (OLTP), which is what RDS is good for.
+Instead Redshift is used for online analytical processing (OLAP).

+Elastic MapReduce (EMR) helps create Hadoop clusters to analyze and process vast amounts of data.
+Those clusters can be made of 100s of EC2 instances.
+It is used for machine learning, web indexing, big data.

+Amazon Athena is a serverless query service to perform analytics against S3 objects.
+It uses standard SQL language.
+It is used for reporting and querying ELB Logs.

+Amazon QuickSight is a serverless machine-learning-powered business intelligence service to create interactive dashboards of a database to visually represent the data.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>